triSYCL/triSYCL/tests/README.rst

 Here are some simple examples and tests using triSYCL.

-Everything is under control of the GNU `Makefile`.
+Everything is under control of the GNU `Makefile` for now but there is a CMake version on-going.

 Compiling and execution